adam-sse/geneseer-test-driver/README.md

 1. The captured stdout as `java.lang.String`
 2. The captured stderr as `java.lang.String`
-3. The failed tests as `java.util.List<net.ssehub.program_repair.geneseer.evaluation.TestFailure>`
+3. The executed tests as `java.util.List<net.ssehub.program_repair.geneseer.evaluation.TestResult>`

-Note that you do not need to depend on this project to deserialize the `TestFailure` class.
+Note that you do not need to depend on this project to deserialize the `TestResult` class.
 It is possible to create a structurally equivalent class and deserialize into that.
 This requires:

-* A class or record called `TestFailure` in the package `net.ssehub.program_repair.geneseer.evaluation`
+* A class or record called `TestResult` in the package `net.ssehub.program_repair.geneseer.evaluation`
-* The serial version identifier `private static final long serialVersionUID = 349718598568296233L`
+* The serial version identifier `private static final long serialVersionUID = 5281136086896771809L`
 * The following attributes, all of type `java.lang.String`
     * `testClass`
     * `testMethod`
-    * `message`
+    * `failureMessage`
-    * `stacktrace`
+    * `failureStacktrace`

 For debugging purposes, you can pass the system property `nowrap` to the JVM (i.e. `-Dnowrap` added to the JVM arguments, *not* the command line arguments of this program).
 This will cause this test driver to not capture the stdout and stderr output of the test execution, so that it is printed normally.
-Also, the test failures are not written in serialized form to stdout; instead they are written in human-readable text form to stdout after all tests have finished.
+Also, the test results are not written in serialized form to stdout; instead, failed tests are written in human-readable text form to stdout after all tests have finished.

 ## Compiling